-When Donald Richie visited the small island of Naoshima in Japan’s Seto Inland Sea in 1971, he found a lonely place, where he only spoke to a fisherman and a small group of schoolchildren.
+When Donald Richie visited the small island of Naoshima in Japan’s Seto Inland Sea in 1971, he found a lonely place; he only spoke to a fisherman and a small group of schoolchildren.
 A decade later, this sense of isolation would be used to the island’s advantage, when Benesse, a large Japanese publishing corporation, began developing it as a cultural destination – a place to be immersed in the quiet appreciation of art and nature.

 The scale and ambition of Benesse Art Site Naoshima, relative to the island’s tiny landmass, is like a Guggenheim on the Isle of Wight.
-The art on show at the three main sites includes works by Andy Warhol, Alberto Giacometti, Richard Long, Jackson Pollock and Walter de Maria; there are five Monets in a Bond-villain-worthy underground room lit entirely by natural light, and the architecture comprises not one but a series of commissions by Tadao Ando, Japan’s most influential living architect – all this, several kilometres out to sea, away from the Honshu mainland.
+The art on show at the three main sites includes works by Andy Warhol, Alberto Giacometti, Richard Long, Jackson Pollock and Walter de Maria; there are five Monets in a Bond-villain-worthy underground room somehow lit entirely by natural light, and the architecture comprises not one but a series of commissions by Tadao Ando, Japan’s most influential living architect – all this, several kilometres out to sea, away from the Honshu mainland.

 Visiting the island, the logical starting point is Ando’s Benesse House, an exhibition space and art hotel that opened in 1992.
 There is a work of art from the collection in every room and an exclusive complex of suites at the very top, served by its own monorail.

-The gallery at Benesse House was one of the more conventional buildings I found on my trip with my partner, not least because it’s above ground.
+The gallery at Benesse House was one of the more conventional buildings I found on the trip with my partner, not least because it’s above ground.
 It is like the pyramid of a wealthy curator.
 Every important movement in the last fifty years is represented and sealed in for posterity.
 There are paintings by Jasper Johns, Cy Twombly and Jackson Pollock, David Hockney, Jean-Michel Basquiat and Andy Warhol.
 One hundred flashing neon orders from Bruce Nauman, check, something in Yves Klein blue, check, a driftwood circle by Richard Long, check.

 As impressive as this collection is, the real spectacle is the outdoor programme.
 Site-specific pieces include Yayoi Kusama’s famous black and yellow Pumpkin, an oversized vegetable on a pier a short way into the sea – a signal to any who dare to approach of the island’s Alice in Wonderland quality.
 Other works respond more directly to the landscape.
 In the Cultural Melting Bath by Cai Guo-Quiang, visitors can bathe together and admire views of the Inland Sea and mountains of Kyonoyama.
 Walter de Maria’s two giant granite balls, Seen/Unseen Known/Unknown peer out from a stone cavern in the hillside.